-In order to minimize lockerroom theft, students in grades 7-12 will be issued a padlock for their PE locker.
+In order to minimize lockerroom theft, students in grades 7-12 are encouraged to use a padlock for their PE locker.
+School issued padlocks area available upon student request.
 If a student choses not to utilize this school issued padlock, they must sign the form provided by their PE instructor.